Wednesday, December 1, 2021

 British soldiers of the Seven Years' War were primarily of the Protestant faith.
 Of the specific criteria outlined in the Recruiting Act, 1756-7 qualifying an individual for enlistment in the army, one particular bullet prohibited 'known Papists' from joining.
 Unlike their Irish counterparts, who were required upon enlistment to submit religious certificates attesting to their faith, [2] we've not uncovered supporting evidence requiring Scottish soldiers to provide the same documentation.

 French-Canadians were primarily of the Roman Catholic faith.
 And while each religion recognizes and adheres to its practicing values, King George II did not recognize Roman Catholics during the war.
 Albeit we can only speculate his thoughts of the Catholic religion and its supporting people, General James Murray, a British soldier and governor of Quebec in 1760-68, in the summer of 1763, made his thoughts quite clear of the local inhabitants.
-In a September 1763 letter to General Jeffrey Amherst, Murray wrote: "...The present method of Cantoning the Troops in a new Conquer'd country, the Inhabitants of which, are of a different Religion from the Conquerors, and are of all the People upon the Earth the most ignorant, Superstitious, and Bigotted, consequently the most influenced by the Priesthood, seems to me very imprudent..."
+In a September 1763 letter to General Amherst, Murray wrote: "...The present method of Cantoning the Troops in a new Conquer'd country, the Inhabitants of which, are of a different Religion from the Conquerors, and are of all the People upon the Earth the most ignorant, Superstitious, and Bigotted, consequently the most influenced by the Priesthood, seems to me very imprudent..."
 [3]

 Without Benefit of Clergy